DCC-EX/dcc-ex.github.io/docs/turntable-ex/turntable-ex.rst

     :align: right

   Using other pre-defined, supported stepper drivers and motors should also be achievable at the Conductor level, but may enter into Tinkerer territory depending on the specific hardware.

-To make full use of Turntable-EX, you will need a basic understanding of :ref:`EX-RAIL<automation/ex-rail-intro:introduction to ex-rail automation>` automation, but we'll share the details and some examples to help with this.

-Essentially, if you have setup your own CommandStation, the expectation is that Turntable-EX will be a natural extension of this, and be equally as easy to setup (at least from the electronics and software perspective).

 The Turntable-EX integration includes: